History of Fentanyl

 An opioid epidemic had been ravaging the U.S. Since the early 2010s and an alarmingly high percentage of overdose fatalities involve the synthetic opioid Fentanyl.
 According to the World Health Organization, the number of people dying from opioid overdose increased by 120% between 2010 and 2018 in the United States, and two-thirds of opioid-related overdose deaths in 2018 involved synthetic opioids, including fentanyl.
 Fentanyl on its own can be fatal; however, a more sinister danger lies in illegal reproduction of the drug which is often used to ‘cut’ heroin.
 In cutting heroin, the manufacturer blends powdered fentanyl into heroin in order to produce it in larger quantities.
 Unaware of its composition, the user is likely to fatally miscalculate their dosage.
 According to the National Institute on Drug Abuse, the increase in deaths involving heroin is driven by the use of fentanyl.
 The graph below shows the increase in fentanyl-related deaths compared to others in the past five years.

 Fentanyl Addiction Treatment

 Fentanyl use is extremely addictive and oftentimes fatal; therefore, it is extremely important to seek help immediately if you or a loved one is struggling with this addiction.
-At Asheville Recovery Center, treatment specialists utilize a 12-step program and practice holistic rehabilitation.
+As one of many inpatient drug rehabs Asheville, NC has to offer, treatment specialists at Asheville Recovery Center utilize an effective 12-step program combined with the practice of holistic rehabilitation.